nunuphoria/awesome-micro-saas/CONTRIBUTING.md

 ## Guidelines

-**⭐️ Star this Repo** to show your support!
-It helps more developers find these tools.

 1.  **Search first:** Please check if the tool is already listed to avoid duplicates.
 2.  **Alphabetical Order:** Please insert your link alphabetically within the appropriate category.
 3.  **Format:** Use the following format: